CannyBangbang/Flex-Panels-Image-Gallery/README.md

 # Flex Panels Image Gallery
 Project completed for the 30 day vanilla JS coding challenge.
-Simply a clock to show the current time.
+Using flex to expand images of my dog with text.

 ## License
 This project is licensed under the Apache License - see the LICENSE file for details